-I am also the Team Manager for the club which involves Open Meets, Galas and squad training sessions.
 I have to say being a part of Atlantis is very rewarding and we have a great bunch of swimmers here.

 My love of sport in general comes from a background of competitive competition and swimming has been my main focus since 2010, thankfully from the side and not in the water (although I am still pretty high up on the rankings for 50 breast!)

 Swimming is a fantastic sport to be involved with and to see swimmers progress through their school and college times is very rewarding, especially as they all come out as very well rounded self-disciplined individuals.